Connect with us

 In each case, I could imagine a synonym that might work just as well, like “offering” or “providing” nuance, or “remembering” their light and “mourning” our loss.

 But I trusted both organizations in their use of language, and I’m glad I did.
-I did some research into the term “holding” and found that it has become widespread among many Jewish writers and activists, usually in therapeutic or comforting contexts.
+It turns out the term “holding” has become widespread among many Jewish writers and activists, usually in therapeutic or comforting contexts.

-I also found out that I’m late to the “holding” party, which sort of blew up last year when two Hollywood stars used the expression in a video that went viral.
+I also found out that I’m late to the “holding” party, and that the term sort of blew up last year when two Hollywood stars used the expression in a video that went viral.

-When the Jewish writers I found used “holding,” the word means something like “to leave room for,” the way a good friend or therapist indulges your feelings without trying to contradict or explain them away.
+When Jewish writers use “holding” this way, it means something like “to leave room for,” the way a good friend or therapist indulges your feelings without trying to contradict or explain them away.

 “How do we talk about October 7th?
 How do we share everyone’s grief and also hold how isolating and scary it has been?”
 Svivah wrote, in an email promoting an event marking the two-year anniversary of the Hamas attacks. “ “How do we hold the enormity of the loss — knowing that each and every life lost was a whole world?”